MarkBaggett/domain_stats/README.md

 _**NOTE:** The alexa option is only available with the alexa database is provided as a command line option.
 You can download a copy of the data at http://s3.amazonaws.com/alexa-static/top-1m.csv.zip_

+**NOTE FUTHER**  Alexa has discontinued their support for the top 1 million.
+Cisco Umbrella is now offering a free alternative.
+It can be downloaded here https://s3-us-west-1.amazonaws.com/umbrella-static/index.html  The files are using the exact same format and should be used with this tool instead of the alexa data which will quickly become outdated.
+Thanks to Justin Henderson for finding the link to the Cisco replacment!

+As not to break startup script, etc in existing deployements we will keep the -a --alexa command line arguments.

 You can also query whois domain information for a domain.
 This query will return the entire whois record for sans.org